 Dr. Carl Drexler

 Dr. Drexler earned his PhD in Anthropology from the College of William & Mary in 2013, focusing on the archaeology of the Civil War home front of southwest Arkansas.
-A specialist in conflict studies, geographic information systems, historical archaeology, forensic archaeology, landscape studies, historical memory, and research methods.
+He is a specialist in conflict studies, geographic information systems, historical archaeology, forensic archaeology, landscape studies, historical memory, and research methods.
 He also holds a BA in anthropology from Grinnell College, Iowa (2002) and a master’s in anthropology from the University of Nebraska (2004).

 He has worked as an archaeologist for the National Park Service’s Midwest Archeological Center, the Colonial Williamsburg Foundation, the William & Mary Center for Archaeological Research, and the U.S. Army Engineer Research and Development Center.
 A research assistant professor with the University of Arkansas, he is also the station archeologist in charge of the Arkansas Archeological Survey’s research facility hosted by SAU.
 He is currently a member of the Arkansas Archeological Society, Society for Historical Archaeology and Society for American Archaeology.
 He is also the Arkansas representative to the Caddo Conference Organization, a group of scholars and artists (Indigenous and non-Indigenous) focused on the history, culture, and archeology of the Caddo people who once lived in southwest Arkansas.